K7MDL2/IC905_Ethernet_Decoder/README.md

 ### TCP905v2.py Usage

-This is the same as TCP905.py below excpet instead of filtering and processing packets based on packet lengths, I am using the 2nd and sometimes the 3rd payload bytes.
+This is the same as TCP905.py below except instead of filtering and processing packets based on packet lengths, I am using the 2nd and sometimes the 3rd payload bytes as message IDs.
 The 1st byte seems to always be 0x01.
 2nd byte looks to be the message ID.
 3rd byte is normally a 0x01 but occasionally is 0x02 or, as with the GPS data, 0x03.

 I mapped out the message IDs (for lengths >259 total packet size) for a series of activities and located bytes for split/duplex, preamp, atten, and sequencial order of IDs during PTT events.

 Here is one example of a PTT message sequence.
 More will be on the Wiki pages along with a catalog of message IDs which can be updated as we learn more.
+The 2nd and 3rd byte values are listed.
+I actually only route on teh 2nd byte, the 3rd is optionally used in teh functions.
+For example e8 00 is PTT change event.  e8 is normal state, both for TX and RX.

-    SSB - No split - vfoB on same band also SSB e8 01 RX Idle
+    SSB - No split - vfoB on same band also SSB

+    e8 01 RX Idle
     e8 00 TX start when PTT pushed - like a trigger e8 01 get this after TX starts